Risk Management for Medical Devices

 Summarized, the Risk Management File must consist of at least the following documents:

-• Process description of Risk Management
+• Risk Management Process Description

 • Risk Management Plan